The Quran does not simply repeat its prophets. It redistributes them.

 One surah strips the label to expose the void.
 The other speaks no word: only the wind remains.

-Eighteen surahs, and never the same transgression.
+In the passages linked to Salih (peace be upon him) and Thamud, transgression does not always wear the same face.
 Here it is guidance received then refused with open eyes.
 There it is the verdict compressed into a single breath.
-Salih (peace be upon him) sets the limit, and the Quran rearms it at each passage in a different form.
+Salih (peace be upon him) sets the limit, and the Quran rearms it across the passages in a different form.

 ﴿وَأَمَّا ثَمُودُ فَهَدَيْنَاهُمْ فَاسْتَحَبُّوا الْعَمَىٰ عَلَى الْهُدَىٰ﴾